-- off Proxy ARP is turned off, which is the default value. - onThe request is only answered, when the WAN interface has the ifOperStatus up or dormant.
-When the interface was in the state dormant, a connection is setup after the ARP request. - up_only The request is only answered, when the WAN interface has the ifOperStatus up.
+The request is only answered, when the WAN interface has the ifOperStatus up or dormant.
+When the interface was in the state dormant, a connection is setup after the ARP request.

+• up_only

+The request is only answered, when the WAN interface has the ifOperStatus up.
 This value makes sense, when ARP requests should only be answered in case there is already an existing connection to the requested host.